 Assembly Time… Each beautiful day unfolds with the morning assembly with other students of the school.
 Besides praying, it inculcates a sense of punctuality and discipline

 Circle Time… Circle Time is where exciting group work takes place, discussing the calendar in English, to begin with.
 It’s followed by discussions, fun learning activities about the chosen letter and then progresses onto phonetics, rhymes and stories.
 Alpha Buddies is the time when children read or write about the concept under study.
 Stories, group discussions, group activities and demonstrations are some techniques used by the facilitator to stimulate the children.
 The facilitator works with individual children or in small groups.
-Most of the concepts in Nursery are dealt with orally while in PP1 and PPII, eye –hand coordination is developed through written work, colouring and craft work.
+Most of the concepts in the Nursery are dealt with orally while in PPI and PPII, eye –hand coordination is developed through written work, colouring and craft work.

-Theme Time… To increase awareness of the physical and social surroundings, a theme room is set up were students are enabled to discovered and learn more.
+Theme Time… To increase awareness of the physical and social surroundings, a theme room is set up where students are enabled to discovered and learn more.
 Discussions, art work, poems and stories, worksheets related to the theme are done as follow up.

 Munch Time….
 Recess allows the children the opportunity to develop social and conversational skills by interacting with each other, sharing physical space and also a healthy snack.

 Carpet Time… To make the students aware of the happenings in and around the world they live in, teachers spend time to discuss important issues that make headlines in a very simplistic way and encourage students to express their views.
 Students also indulge in reading story books.

 Play Time… Children play outside during this hour.
 It is an ideal outlet for all the extra energy they have.
 Games help them to develop balance, posture, locomotion and strength.
 Play time also encourages imaginative role-play and allows interaction with their peers while developing their gross motor skills.